digital-asset/daml/docs/source/getting-started/index.rst

 The user you just started following appears in the *Following* panel.
 However, they do not yet appear in the *Network* panel.
-This is because they have not yet started following you This social network is similar to Twitter and Instagram, where by following someone, say Alice, you make yourself visible to her but not vice versa.
+This is because they have not yet started following you.
+This social network is similar to Twitter and Instagram, where by following someone, say Alice, you make yourself visible to her but not vice versa.
 We will see how we encode this in Daml in the next section.